EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Begin converting him to going out as soon as the weather permits and his body has a good resistance to infectious diseases.
 If you have a covered porch protected from the extreme weather, you may wish to start by having him use the litter box there until milder weather.
 Place his litter box at the location which you wish him to soil.
 Take him there when he wakes, prior to crating, after feeding, and during playtime.
 He will soon learn where his box is.
 Then allow him to trot along at your side to this spot so you can show him where it is.
 In a few days he will learn the path to this spot.
 This will imprint on his mind that he must pass through this door to get to the spot.
 Remember, if he has not eliminated for 8 hours, the trip to that spot is like the one you have probably gone through when traveling in the car for hours.
 Though only a few feet to the restroom, it seems like a mile; and when you get there, you don't wish to wait.
 So make sure the outside door is open as soon as possible, and don't expect him to travel 100 feet to the rear of the yard to relieve himself.

 Remove the litter box after he has familiarized himself with this location.
 Once the scent is there, make sure he uses it consistently.
 From box to outside should take about two weeks of consistent training.
 This method of house training is designed to teach your dog to soil in a designated spot, even when outside in the yard.
-There are other methods of house training in the AKC _The Complete Dog Book_ and other books.
+There are other methods of house training in the \index*{AKC} _The Complete Dog Book_ and other books.
 Regardless of the method, the key to success is consistency.

 ![](images/BAS34.png)

 Accidents will occur.
 You should make an analysis of what went wrong.
 How long has it been since the pup was out, has he been sleeping, has he just eaten?
 Nine times out of ten you can place the blame on yourself.
 The pup should not be punished, regardless.
 An adult may be disciplined if he has been thoroughly trained to know better

 In general, the Basenji is a very clean dog with clean habits.
-Reinforce these habits with positive reinforcement.
-Negative reinforcement can create problems.
+Reinforce these habits with positive reinforcement.  \index{negative reinforcement}Negative reinforcement can create problems.
 This can be seen in the dog who has been swatted with a rolled up newspaper or magazine.
 This dog may be vicious to the paperboy or letter carrier who brings these devices of punishment to the house.
 A dog who is consistently struck with the hand may become hand shy, and will be apt to bite the innocent person who wishes to pet him.
 Rubbing his nose in it is inhumane and cruel.
 This dog may have the scent left on his face and won't be able to tell the difference between right and wrong spots to soil.
 You also can damage the dog's ability to smell.
 His nose is very sensitive and easily damaged.
 Shaming the puppy for doing something that occurs naturally will cause the puppy to soil a place when you are not looking or seek a concealed space such as behind the couch.
 In an extreme case, a puppy will lick up or eat the mess he has made in an attempt to hide it from you.
 All you have taught him is shame toward what comes naturally; it won't solve the problem.
 He is not capable of making the connection.
 Negative reinforcement should be used only when correcting aggressive or disobedient behavior and used in conjunction with positive reinforcement.
-(See section on Discipline.)
+(See section on \index{discipline}Discipline.)

 Don't expect the puppy to be totally house-trained until 16 weeks of age.
 Even at this age, a lot depends on the consistency of your efforts.
-Persistent crate soiling in the older dog is either emotionally or medically connected.
+Persistent \index*{crate soiling} in the older dog is either emotionally or medically connected.
 It is possible through poor training to teach a dog this is acceptable.
 If you have this problem, please contact the breeder or the references listed at the beginning of the manual for possible solutions.

-The adult male marking in the house is a territorial and/or sexual behavior.
+The adult \index*{male marking} in the house is a territorial and/or sexual behavior.
 It occurs when the dog picks up the scent or sight of another dog.
 You must correct this with negative reinforcement and remove the scent.
 A female in season will cause exceptional problems.

 Other aspects of house training may be to stay off the furniture or stay out of bedrooms.
 If you wish to enforce these, start as soon as you receive the dog.
 To allow a pup to sit on your lap while on the couch only encourages him to jump up to get to your lap.
 If he has been allowed in the bedrooms for three months then gets booted out, a basenji will question why and persist in entering.
 Reward good behavior and discipline "NO" for unwanted behavior.

-## BASIC TRAINING
+## \index{basic training}BASIC TRAINING

-As with all canines, certain basic obedience is necessary to develop a good pet/owner relationship.
+As with all canines, certain basic \index*{obedience} is necessary to develop a good pet/owner relationship.
 Most young basenjis exhibit similar unruly behavior, such as: rushing the door with the intent of escaping; stealing food from the table or right out of your hand; jumping up on people, tables or forbidden furniture; dragging their owner behind them while on a walk.

 The intent of this article is to give you, the master, some guidelines in training your basenji.
 Though no two basenjis are alike, and training should be tailored to the nature of each individual dog, these guidelines will provide you with the basic knowledge to begin training your basenji.